Employment Based Green Card - Get Green Card through Employment

 4. Procedures to Obtain Green Card through Employment

 The following flowchart clearly describes the procedures to obtain green card through employment.
-For green cards that do not require a PRM labor certification, stage 1 can be skipped.
+For green cards that do not require a PERM labor certification, stage 1 can be skipped.

 The whole processing time to obtain green card through employment will range from 18 to 36 months for people who were born in the countries that immigrant visa number is immediately available.
 If you were born in India, Mainland China, Mexico, etc, you have to wait several years until an immigrant visa number is available to you.
 As such, it will take several years for you to finally obtain a green card through employment.